We already know that all big companies and agencies work through collaboration.

 In a few paragraphs, mention your organization.
 Write out the history, mission, and vision of your organization.
 Include biographies and write the individual roles of people who are a part of your company.
 It helps in setting the credibility of your company.

 Step 9.
-Project Budget
+Detail the Project Budget

 Project Budget tells the amount that will be spent on the project.
 But, you can’t write a number and be done with it.
 Break it down and explain personnel costs, direct project costs, administrative costs, etc.